regularlabs/regularjs/README.md

 ## addClasses

-Adds given class name(s) to the element
+Adds given class name(s) to the element.

 #### Syntax